risc0/risc0-ethereum/examples/token-stats/README.md

 # Compound Token Stats (APR Proof)

-**An example that calls multiple view function on the Compound USDC contract to compute the APR.**
+**An example that calls multiple view functions on the Compound USDC contract to compute the APR.**

-> ***WARNING***: This software is still experimental, we do not recommend it for production use.

 ## Prerequisites